blooper05/fog-k5/README.md

 Module for the 'fog' gem to support FUJITSU Cloud Service K5.

+**fog-k5 is in an early development phase, mean that many features of K5 were not supported yet.**

 ## Installation

 Add this line to your application's Gemfile: